reuk/wayverb/docs_source/waveguide.md

 Whatever the reason, it is clear that using a soft source generally causes a DC offset to accumulate, even when the input signal has no DC component.
-Soft sources may be suitable for shorter simulations, however, without running the simulation, it is impossible to know how much DC will accumulate, and whether or not it will remain within acceptable bounds.
+Soft sources may be suitable for shorter simulations.
+However, without running the simulation, it is impossible to know how much DC will accumulate, and whether or not it will remain within acceptable bounds.
 Therefore, in general, current forms of the soft source are not appropriate for arbitrary room simulation.